eclipse-che/che-docs/src/main/_docs/setup/setup-cli.md

 ---
 {% include base.html %}

-The Docker image which runs Che is the Che CLI.
-It has various commands for running Che and also for allowing your end users to interact with their workspaces on the command line.
+The CLI is a Docker image that comes with a collection of commands to configure, interact and start Che.
+The CLI also contains commands for end users to interact with workspaces such as sync and ssh.

 ```
 USAGE: